layahaasini/BrowserGym/GREEN_EVALUATOR_README.md

-# 🟢 Green Evaluator Agent | Browsergym MiniWoB Wrapper
+# Green Evaluator Agent | BrowserGym MiniWoB Wrapper

 An evaluator agent that acts as a wrapper for testing other web agents (white/demo agents) on BrowserGym benchmarks, specifically MiniWoB.